top of page

 Anchor Handling Tug Supply Vessels (AHTS)

 Anchor Handling Tug Supply Vessels (AHTS) are versatile OSVs that combine the functions of an anchor handling tug and a supply vessel.
 These ships are designed to assist in the positioning and mooring of offshore drilling rigs, as well as to transport supplies to the rigs.
 AHTS vessels are equipped with powerful engines, winches, and a large deck space to carry anchors, chains, and other mooring equipment.
-They also have advanced dynamic positioning systems to maintain their position during anchor handling operations.
+They (usually) have advanced dynamic positioning systems to maintain their position during anchor handling operations.

 Platform Supply Vessel